mpa139/allanlab/_pages/home.md

-framework that shapes the design space is essential to building systems that surpass the performance, scalability, and robustness of the state of the art; and, conversely, that the problems that arise when addressing systems' ``pain points' can serve as a compass to guide us to exciting new theory.
+framework that shapes the design space is essential to building systems that surpass the performance, scalability, and robustness of the state of the art; and, conversely, that the problems that arise when addressing systems' "pain points" can serve as a compass to guide us to exciting new theory.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >